invrs-io/fmmax/README.md

 The `[dev]` modifier specifies optional dependencies for developers which are listed in `pyproject.toml`.
 (For this to work, it may be necessary to first update your pip installation using e.g. `python3 -m pip install --upgrade pip`.)

-## Credit
+## License and Credit

-FMMAX was originally developed at Meta and open-sourced under the [MIT license](https://github.com/facebookresearch/fmmax/blob/main/LICENSE).
-This project was forked from the [original repo](https://github.com/facebookresearch/fmmax) after the primary author left Meta and contains significant improvements to the original version.
+FMMAX is available under the [MIT License](https://github.com/invrs-io/fmmax/blob/main/LICENSE).
+It was originally developed and open-sourced at Meta; this project was forked from the (also MIT-licensed) [original repo](https://github.com/facebookresearch/fmmax) after the primary author left Meta and contains significant improvements to the original version.
 The [FMMAX pypi project](https://pypi.org/project/fmmax/) is based on this repo.
 If you use FMMAX, please cite [the paper](https://opg.optica.org/oe/fulltext.cfm?uri=oe-31-26-42945&id=544113),

 ```
 @article{schubert2023fourier,